With a little twist on a classic Italian dish, this bucatini cacio e pepe recipe uses just 4 ingredients and can be prepared in under 20 minutes.

 FAQs

 I mentioned it above, but it is a Roman pasta dish that means "cheese and pepper.
-It comprises spaghetti, black pepper and Pecorino Romano.
+It usually comprises spaghetti, black pepper and Pecorino Romano.

 Because of the Pecorino, you get a sharp, nutty flavor and a hot, biting flavor from the black pepper.
+I personally like to add Parmesan as well but it can be omitted.

 This cacio e pepe will last about 3 days if stored in an airtight container in the fridge.